demisto/content/Packs/Trello/Integrations/Trello/README.md

 This integration was integrated and tested with version 1.0.0 of Trello
 ## Configure Trello on Cortex XSOAR

+First, retrieve an API key from the trello API page, by following [this link](https://trello.com/app-key) For more information, see the following [Trello documentation](https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/)

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for Trello.
 3. Click **Add instance** to create and configure a new integration instance.